Good Advice for Students Who Plan to Attend FSU

 15 hours is a heavier load than I wanted...

 Research has shown that those students who are above 13 credit hours perform better and have a higher G.P.A in their first semester.
-In your first semester you’ll have approximately 13 credit hours (4 classes and 1 lab).
+In your first semester you will have approximately 13 credit hours (4 classes and 1 lab).